DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 [^16]: Telecommunications Action Plan for Remote Indigenous Communities
     (TAPRIC), *Report on the Strategic Study for Improving Telecommunications in Remote Indigenous Communities*, Canberra:
-    Department of Communications and Arts (2002).
+    Department of Communications and Arts, 2002.

 [^17]: Camilla as quoted in Y. Musharbash, ‘“Only Whitefella Take That
-    Road”: Culture Seen through the Intervention at Yuendumu’, in J.
+    Road”: Culture Seen Through the Intervention at Yuendumu’, in J.
     Altman and M. Hinkson (eds) *Culture Crisis: Anthropology and Politics in Aboriginal Australia*, Sydney: University of New South Wales Press, 2010, p.
 304.

-[^18]: Coalition.
-‘The Coalition's Policy for E-Government and the
+[^18]: Coalition, ‘The Coalition's Policy for E-Government and the
     Digital Economy’, Canberra, 2013.

 [^19]: E. Helsper, ‘A Corresponding Fields Model for the Links between